Olaf Scholz elected new chancellor by German lawmakers | DW | 08.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The German Bundestag elected Olaf Scholz on Wednesday morning as chancellor, as Angela Merkel bows out from the political stage.
+The German Bundestag elected Olaf Scholz as chancellor on Wednesday morning, as Angela Merkel bows out from the political stage.

 The morning vote by Germany's lower legislative chamber — held by secret ballot and without debate — was seen as a formality.